Twisted coupled wire model for a moir\'e sliding Luttinger liquid

-One-dimensional (1D) interacting electrons form Luttinger liquids\cite{Tomonaga1950,Haldane1981,Luttinger1963,Giamarchi2003}, which shows non-Fermi liquid physics such as spin-charge separation and power-law voltage-current relations violating the Ohm's law.
+One-dimensional (1D) interacting electrons form Luttinger liquids\cite{Tomonaga1950,Haldane1981,Luttinger1963,Giamarchi2003,Wang2020,Jompol2009}, which show non-Fermi liquid physics such as spin-charge separation and power-law voltage-current relations violating the Ohm's law.
 In highly anisotropic 2D electron systems, it was proposed that interactions can lead to a sliding Luttinger liquid (SLL) phase or regime \cite{Wen1990,Kivelson2000,Sondhi2001,Ashvin2001,Kane2001,Teo2014,Kane2017,Fuji2017,Stern2018,Hansson2019,Tam2020,Tam2021,Ronny2014,Chamon2016,Fuji2019,Meng2015,Patel2016,Teo2023,Giamarchi2000}, which shows quasi-1D physics analogous to the 1D Luttinger liquid\cite{Du2022,Niu2018,pengjie,Yu2023}.
-The recent studies of moir\'e systems of twisted homobilayer or heterobilayer 2D materials have enabled engineering of a rich variety of 2D electron systems, such as flat bands with strong interactions \cite{Balents2020,Haddadi2020,Li2021,Tang2020,Wu2018,Shimazaki2020,Regan2020,Wang2020,Yankowitz2019,Liu2020,Kim2017,Lu2019,Cao2018,Cao20182,Burg2019,Cao2020,Chen2019,Yu2023}.
-Intriguingly, in the twisted bilayer WTe$_2$ which exhibits a quasi-1D moir\'e pattern, transport experiment \cite{pengjie,Yu2023} observes a power-law voltage-current relation in one direction and Ohm's law in the other perpendicular direction, which strongly suggests quasi-1D physics in a SLL regime.
-The tunability of moir\'e systems may allow a thorough exploration of the physics of SLL.
-Therefore, it is important to understand theoretically the mechanism of quasi-1D SLL from twisted bilayer anisotropic systems, and to investigate its dependence on twist angles and interaction strengths.
+Recent studies of moir\'e systems of twisted homobilayer or heterobilayer 2D materials have enabled engineering of a rich variety of 2D electron systems, such as flat bands with strong interactions \cite{Balents2020,Haddadi2020,Li2021,Tang2020,Wu2018,Shimazaki2020,Regan2020,Wang2020,Yankowitz2019,Liu2020,Kim2017,Lu2019,Cao2018,Cao20182,Burg2019,Cao2020,Chen2019,Yu2023,Hsu2023}.
+Intriguingly, in the twisted bilayer WTe2 which hosts a rectangular moire pattern, transport experiments \cite{pengjie,Yu2023} reveal a phase that exhibits (1) a strong in-plane electronic anisotropy, (2) a power-law scaled conductance in the hard direction and (3) a nonlinear differential resistance that vanishes at zero bias in the easy direction.
+The phenomena strongly suggests quasi-1D physics in a SLL regime.
+The tunability of moir\'e systems may allow a thorough exploration of the physics of SLLs.
+Therefore, it is important to understand theoretically the mechanism of quasi-1D SLLs from twisted bilayer anisotropic systems, and to investigate its dependence on twist angles and interaction strengths.